Washington School Information Processing Cooperative

-The Washington School Information Processing Cooperative (WSIPC) is a public non-profit cooperative that provides K-12 public and private schools with various services.
+The Washington School Information Processing Cooperative (WSIPC) is a public agency cooperative that provides K-12 public and private schools with various services.
 WSIPC services schools throughout the northwest in Washington, Oregon, Idaho, Montana, and Alaska, providing benefits to 9 Educational Service Districts and more than 300 school districts, who represent over 1 million students.

 WSIPC serves school districts with complete information management systems for fiscal, human resources as well as a full student information system (SIS) data.
 The main software package deployed by WSIPC is the Skyward School Management System.

 Starting in 2009 WSIPC was given the sole responsibility to host WASWUG Spring and WASWUG Fall, two conferences that are in place for WSIPC members to learn more about the Skyward product suite and attend breakout sessions.